 This post may contain affiliate links.
 That means this blog will receive a small commission if you click on the link and purchase something.
 However, this will not result in any extra costs to you.

 If you're looking for an app to get started, the Duolingo app is helpful in introducing basic Spanish phrases for travel.
-Other apps such Busuu and Lyrics Training are also helpful for training your ear to hear Spanish words.
+Other apps you can download, such as Busuu and Lyrics Training, are also helpful for training your ear to hear Spanish words.

 Reading is also a great way to learn a language.
 Pick up a Spanish language newspaper or a magazine, and read an article out loud.
 Translate words you don’t know.
 And then try to figure out the meaning of the article.

-Create an opportunity to practice your basic Spanish phrases for travel by planning the perfect Mexico vacation with our 10 day Mexico itinerary.
+Practice your basic Spanish phrases for travel on this 10 day Mexico itinerary.

 If you’re new to the Spanish language, don’t expect to be perfect at the language right away.
 Language learning takes time.
 However, you can start with the following essential phrases to help you get by on your travels in Mexico.

-The following phrases are helpful for starting conversations with people.
+The following Spanish travel phrases are helpful for starting conversations with people.